New results on graph matching from degree preserving growth: Potentially (0,1) -factor graphical degree sequences

 \section{Potentially \texorpdfstring{$(0,1)$}{(0,1)}-factor graphical degree sequences}

 A sequence $\d$ of $n$ positive integers ($n$-sequence) is \emph{graphic}, if there is a graph with a vertex labelling such that the degree sequence of the graph is $\d$.
 Such a graph is called a \emph{realization} of the graphic sequence $\d$.
-A sequence of $n$ positive integers is \emph{arranged} if $d_1\ge d_2 \ge \ldots \ge d_n$.

-Let us recall an algorithmic characterization of graphic sequences, introduced independently by Havel and Hakimi: \begin{theorem}[Havel, 1955 and Hakimi, 1962, {see~\cite[Theorem~5.2.6.]{west_combinatorial_2020}}] There exists a simple graph with degree sequence $d_1 > 0$, $d_2 \ge \ldots \ge d_n \geq 0$ if and only if the degree sequence $\d'= d_2-1,\ldots,d_{d_1+1}-1,d_{d_1+2},\ldots,d_n$ is graphic. \end{theorem} Note, that the sequence $\d'$ is not necessarily arranged.
+Let us recall an algorithmic characterization of graphic sequences, introduced independently by Havel and Hakimi: \begin{theorem}[Havel, 1955 \cite{H55} and Hakimi, 1962 \cite{H62}] There exists a simple graph with degree sequence $d_1 > 0$, $d_2 \ge \ldots \ge d_n \geq 0$ if and only if the degree sequence $\d'= d_2-1,\ldots,d_{d_1+1}-1,d_{d_1+2},\ldots,d_n$ is graphic. \end{theorem}

-\Cref{tm:HH} also provides a simple algorithm (the HH-algorithm) to generate an actual graph with the given degree sequence (if there is any).
-However, the HH-algorithm cannot construct all realizations of a graphic sequence (see, for example~\cite[Figure~1]{kim_degree-based_2009}).
-To be able to do so, further considerations are necessary, such as the \emph{star-constrained graphicality theorem based algorithm}~\cite[Theorem~6]{kim_degree-based_2009}.
+\Cref{tm:HH} also provides the simple quadratic HH-algorithm to generate an actual graph with the given degree sequence (if there is any).
+At the same time it is interesting to remark that the HH-algorithm cannot construct all realizations of a graphic sequence (see, for example \cite[Figure~1]{kim_degree-based_2009}).
+To be able to do so, further considerations are necessary, such as the star-constrained graphicality theorem based algorithm~\cite[Theorem~6]{kim_degree-based_2009}.